interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 This flow refers to the user's browser, but in implementation this may actually be done by an extension or a Web Monetization polyfill.

 - The user visits a webpage.
-- The user's browser looks for the Web Monetization `<meta>` tag ([specified below](#meta-tag)).
-The `<meta>` tag MUST be present once `document.readyState` is `interactive`.
-Implementations MUST NOT process the tag earlier than this, but MAY wait longer before processing.
+- The user's browser looks for the Web Monetization `<meta>` tags ([specified below](#meta-tags)).
+The `<meta>` tags MUST be present once `document.readyState` is `interactive`.
+Implementations MUST NOT process the tags earlier than this, but MAY wait longer before processing.
-  - The `<meta>` tag MUST be in the `<head>` of the document.
+  - The `<meta>` tags MUST be in the `<head>` of the document.
-  - If the Web Monetization `<meta>` tag is malformed, the browser will stop here.
+  - If the Web Monetization `<meta>` tags are malformed, the browser will stop here.
 The browser SHOULD report a warning via the console.
-  - If the Web Monetization `<meta>` tag is well-formed, the browser should extract the Payment Pointer and Correlation ID.
+  - If the Web Monetization `<meta>` tags are well-formed, the browser should extract the Payment Pointer and Correlation ID.
-  - If no Correlation ID is present on the `<meta>` tag, the browser will generate a fresh UUID (version 4) and use this as the Correlation ID from this point forward.
+  - The browser will generate a fresh UUID (version 4) and use this as the Correlation ID from this point forward.
-- The user's browser dispatches a [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) on `window`, indicating that the Web Monetization tag has been recognized and payment will be made.
+- The user's browser dispatches a [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) on `window`, indicating that the Web Monetization tags has been recognized and payment will be made.
   - The `CustomEvent`'s type is `webmonetizationload`.
 The `CustomEvent`'s `detail` is an object containing the Payment Pointer and the Correlation ID ([specified below](#webmonetizationload))
 - The user's browser resolves the payment pointer and begins to pay.
 The payment process MAY be carried out from a different machine acting as the user's agent.
 Cookies and browser headers MAY not be carried with any requests made to resolve the Payment Pointer.
   - On the SPSP query to resolve the Payment Pointer, a `Web-Monetization-Id` header is sent, containing the Correlation ID.
 The server may use this to associate future requests by the user with their payments.